shadow3312/netflix-clone/README.md

 <img src="https://netflix-fullstack.vercel.app/images/demo.png" />

 Deployed the backend on a private server.
 The live web demo is <a href="https://netflix-fullstack.vercel.app">here</a>.

-For some reason, I focused on creating a great desktop experience.
-A more mobile-friendly version will be updated soon.

 ## Built with